brentcroft/pi-cam-object-detection-service/README.md

 -  The actual detection frame rate was ~ 0.4 images/second
 -  Towards the end of the animation, minimum score thresholds for some of the classes were increased to 0.999, then to zero, and then back to 0.4.

-The boxed image files were collected from **/demo**, and then compressed into an animation (using https://ezgif.com/optimize).
+The boxed image files were collected from **/demo**, appended into an animated GIF, and then the GIF was compressed using the tool at https://ezgif.com/optimize.

 See the readme file in **./kit** for further information.

 ## Please Note
-This kit has been tested only on multiple **Pi 3 B+s** with **Raspian Stretch Lite 2018-11-13** and **Camera Module V2**.
+This kit has been tested on multiple **Pi 3 B+s** with **Raspian Stretch Lite 2018-11-13** and **Camera Module V2**.

 This kit requires the download of an appropriate Pi Tensorflow wheel, see: https://github.com/lhelontra/tensorflow-on-arm/releases.

-One sample custom SSD Mobilenet PPN graph is provided as an arbitrary working example, however, other SSD MobileNet graphs are available: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md
+A sample custom SSD Mobilenet PPN graph is provided as an arbitrary working example, however, other SSD MobileNet graphs are available: https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md

 This kit has been tried on **Pi 3 B+s** with the following graphs from the detection model zoo (using the same properties as above):